deepanshu79/BooksReviewWebApp/README.md

 import.py - Imports the books details from the books csv file into the database.

-templates - Include all the htmls pages.
+templates - Include all the html pages.

 requirements.txt - Mentions requirements for running website on browser.